angular/angular/aio/content/guide/docs-style-guide.md

 The `#docplaster` marker tells the processor what text string to use &mdash;that is, the "plaster"&mdash; to join each of the fragments into a single snippet.
 Place the "plaster" text on the same line.
 For example, `#docplaster ---` would use `---` as the "plaster" text.
-In the case of the previous file, the "plaster" text is empty so there will be nothing in between each fragment.
+In the case of the previous file, the "plaster" text is empty so there is nothing between each fragment.

 Without `#docplaster`, the processor inserts the default plaster &mdash;an ellipsis comment&mdash; between the fragments.